jmwang0117/hugo-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Responsible for maintaining the warehouse management system, in-depth exploration and analysis of business requirements, and writing maintenance reports and new                   functional technical solutions.
+        * Responsible for maintaining the warehouse management system, and writing maintenance reports and new functional technical solutions.
         * Responsible for the reconstruction of the front-end interface of the company's website, assisting front-end engineers to complete system design and coding.
-        * Participate in business needs discussion and review product design.

   - title: Research assistant
     company: Professor Huo Jiuyuan's Laboratory